Laikaiyong/github-slideshow/_posts/0000-01-02-Laikaiyong.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Laikaiyong's slide!"
 ---

-This is Laikaiyong's slide
+This is an awesome slide
-Your text
 Use the left arrow to go back!